christopher-simon-liu/Onboarding-from-Kwiss/README.md

 ## Wednesday Report Template
 It doesn't need to be Wedneday.
 However, get used to either journaling or keeping a TODO list.
 Carter used to keep a "Captain's Log" during his PhD.
 Others like Jira-Styled Kanban Boards.
 I personally like creating lots of README files.

-## W3CIL Handbook
-The lab handbook with institutional knowledge collected over time.

-Notable contents:
-- How to write a research paper (tool)
-- How to write a paper review
-- How to start a new project

 ### How to write a research paper
 For your sanity, write the sections out of order.
 I usually do design, evaluation/figures, overview, related, discussion, intro, conclusion, abstract.
 The intro is the "mini research paper".